✦ Scandinavian-inspired design, curated for modern living

 Key Takeaways

 Warning: If you are having an asthma attack, do not wait for a dehumidifier to help.
 Use your prescribed reliever medicine and follow your asthma action plan.
-Call emergency services if your medicine is not helping, breathing is very hard, lips or skin look blue or gray, or symptoms are getting worse quickly.
+Call emergency services if your medicine is not helping, breathing is still very hard, you cannot speak comfortably, lips or skin look blue or gray, or symptoms are getting worse quickly.

 At a Glance